-4 LOSS REDUCTION MEASURE DURING DESIGN STAGES
+LOSS REDUCTION MEASURE DURING DESIGN STAGES

-For development projects, during the design stage, the officers of the Local Authority and the pertinent technical departments monitor the implementation of the development projects to ensure that they are carried out according to the approved plans or design.
-The project proponent's consultants have to comply with requirements under various the Uniform Building Bylaws and the Earthworks Bylaws.
+For development projects, during the design stage, the officers of the local authority and the pertinent technical departments monitor the implementation of the development projects to ensure that they are carried out according to the approved plans or design.
+The project proponent's consultants have to comply with various requirements under the Uniform Building Bylaws and the Earthworks Bylaws.
 The authorities have the powers to stop any work that does not comply with planning and building approval conditions.
 To effectively reduce losses during the design stages various steps need to be taken into consideration in Malaysia especially on;